 In 2024, the Department of Environmental Protection performed a Source Water Assessment on our system.
 The assessment was conducted to provide information about any potential sources of contamination in the vicinity of our wells.
-A search of the data sources indicated 3 potential sources of contamination near our wells with a low to medium susceptibility level.
-The assessment results are available on the DEP Source Water Assessment and Protection Program website at:
+A search of the data sources indicated no potential sources of contamination near our wells.
+Assessment results are available on the DEP Source Water Assessment and Protection Program website at: